openaps/docs/docs/docs/Resources/Edison-Flashing/PC-flash.md

 ### **1-1 Prepare Windows Computer**

 - Install the [Intel Edison drivers for Windows](https://software.intel.com/en-us/iot/hardware/edison/downloads).
 Select the "Windows standalone driver" download.
-After it is done downloading, click on the downloaded file and it will execute installation.
+After it is done downloading, click on the downloaded file and it will execute installation. (this link no longer contains the 'Windows standalone driver', see the note below)

 ******